-Get to know your representatives (Download the PDF).
+Get to know your representatives (PDF)

 You’ve elected them; but how can you get them to help your cause?
 Get to know them—and their staff—first.
 Visit your representatives’ websites to learn their issues and priorities.
 Invite them to your libraries and let them see how valuable your library is to the community.
 Ask them to support libraries, and library-friendly policies and give them specific ways to get involved.

 Talk, talk, talk!
 (PDF)

 Look around you.
 There are people everywhere who could use their library and don’t—because they don’t understand the valuable resources waiting for them there.
 At the grocery store, student union, bank, post office, dorms, or on a walk with your dog, talk to people and tell them why you value the library.